learn-co-curriculum/html-css-git-branches/README.md

   master
 ```

-This indicates that we now have 2 branches "master" and "blog-page".
-Again, the `*` asterisk symbol indicates we are currently working on the "blog-page" branch.
+This indicates that we now have two branches, "master" and "blog-page".
+Again the `*` asterisk symbol indicates we are currently working on the "blog-page" branch.
 Currently, any commits we make will be written on the "blog-page" branch.

 Next, let's create a new file.
 In Terminal type: `touch blog.html` and press return.
 Then in your code editor open up the blog.html file and paste in the following text: